 Government business has precedence in Parliament and the majority of bills considered by both Houses are Government bills.
 With limited time available for the consideration of PMBs, generally only bills with Government and cross-party support are successful.

-The time allocated for PMBs in the Commons is given in Standing Order No. 14 (9) which governs the arrangement and timing of public and private business:
+The time allocated for PMBs in the Commons is provided by SO No.14 (9) which governs the arrangement and timing of public and private business: